megshui/r_acs_geo/README.md

 # r_acs_geo
-A project pulling common American Community Survey tables for San Francisco geographies.
+A project pulling common ACS tables for SF geographies.

-This is a line from r studio.
+This is a line from R Studio.

+library(tidyverse)